 Of course, there are other factors: the make-up of the calories you consume affects the frequency of your refuelling, as does the quality of your sleep and of course the amount of time you spend burning calories will be influenced by how much you enjoy your chosen activity.

-Assuming you enjoy cycling, you’ll be burning calories.
-And if you eat well, you should lose weight.
+Assuming you enjoy cycling, you'll be burning calories.
+And if you eat a healthy diet that creates a calorie deficit (one that is controlled and does not put you at risk of long-term health conditions, we stress) you should lose weight.

 The resistance element of cycling means that it doesn't just burn fat: it also builds muscle - particularly around the glutes, hamstrings, quads, and calves.
 Muscle is leaner than fat, and people with a higher percentage of muscle burn more calories even when sedentary.